7,4,2,3. Tax deductible expenses

 - Financial expenses

-- Input VAT
+- VAT supported

-- Other tax deductible taxes
+- Other tax-deductible taxes

-- Depreciation allowances in simplified direct estimate
+- Amortization provisions in simplified direct estimation

-- Losses due to debtors'insolvencies
+- Losses due to debtor insolvency

-- Patronage incentives: Collaboration agreements in activities of general interest
+- Patronage incentives: collaboration agreements in activities of general interest

-- Tax deductible provisions
+- Tax-deductible provisions

 - Non deductible expenses